 Words of Caution

 This works right now.
-I have no idea how fixed the API is, ad this stuff is pretty cutting edge.
+I have no idea how fixed the API is, and this stuff is pretty cutting-edge.
 Using Material Design with ChartWrapper isn’t even in the documentation yet.
 I personally treat this as something that could just stop working at any time, but it’s far enough along that if they do make breaking changes it should be easy enough to find a way to fix it.

 So basically, don’t go using this for medical applications or to view readouts on a nuclear reactor.
 But if you just want some pretty charts, have at it!
 Let me know in the comments how this works out for you.